 “I’ve been trying to quit smoking cigarettes for over 10 years," he says.
-"I tried everything to no avail, but I finally coughed so hard that it scared me, and my wife and daughter witnessed it.”
+"I tried everything to no avail.
+I finally coughed so hard that it scared me, and my wife and daughter witnessed it.”

-Baystate Medical Center's Pulmonary Rehabilitation Program provides a comprehensive approach to managing chronic pulmonary diseases such as emphysema, chronic bronchitis, asthma, pulmonary fibrosis, and bronchiectasis.
+Partysnski was referred to Baystate Medical Center's Pulmonary Rehabilitation Program which provides a comprehensive approach to managing chronic pulmonary diseases such as emphysema, chronic bronchitis, asthma, pulmonary fibrosis, and bronchiectasis.

-The Pulmonary Rehabilitation program at Baystate Medical Center was the first program in Massachusetts to be certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) in 2002 and is one of only eight certified pulmonary rehab programs in Massachusetts.
+Baystate's pulmonary rehab program was the first in Massachusetts to be certified by the American Association of Cardiovascular and Pulmonary Rehabilitation, and is rated a "high performing" hospital by U.S. News & World Report.

-“It is important for patients, in consultation with their doctors, to be able to research a hospital and know the hospital has treated a sufficient number of patients like them,” says Ben Harder, chief of health analysis for U.S. News.
-“Our Best Hospitals for Common Care ratings give patients access to more information and help them make more-informed choices among the hospitals in their communities.”
+According to U.S. News, “It is important for patients, in consultation with their doctors, to be able to research a hospital and know the hospital has treated a sufficient number of patients like them.”

 “It’s a fantastic program and I am very happy with it," says Partysnski.
 "We walked all summer and I keep increasing my weights on the treadmill.
 Basically I’m in good shape for my age and I just want to keep at it.”